AntonyShklyar/Kaspersky/README.md

 # Kaspersky
-Here are the scripts for working with the KES
+Here are the scripts for working with the KES Linux